alexandergerber/courses-tsa/chapter2.md

 - The statements 2 and 5 are true.
 - Only statements 6 is true.
 - The statements 2, 4, and 5 are true.
-- Only statements 4 is true.
-- The statements 1, 2, and 4 are true.
 - All statements but 6 are true.

 `@hint`